 Many of the activities above are complementary.
 There are flotation centers with yoga studios and vice versa.
 Similarly, there are flotation center that offer kava tea to their clients.
 Drinking kava prior to a float session can help release muscle tension and calm the mind providing for a more immediate and deeper relaxation experience during the float.
 Alternatively, drinking kava tea after a flotation therapy, yoga or meditation session can help maintain your sense of wellbeing and calm as you head for or when you get home.

-Whether through meditation, mindfulness, yoga, floating or drinking kava, taking time out to intentionally calm your mind is important.
+Whether through meditation, mindfulness, yoga, floating or drinking a stress relieve kava tea, taking time out to intentionally calm your mind is important.
 You will reap the benefits of improved health and wellness, lower stress levels and will even find you are happier, more creative and more productive.

 Have you experienced the benefits of any of the above?
 What other ideas do you have for how to calm your mind?
 Let us know in the comments below.